Kochu Themmadi

 Kochu Themmadi is a 1986 Indian Malayalam film, directed by A. Vincent and produced by Sobhana Parameswaran Nair.
 The film stars Mammootty, Adoor Bhasi, Sunanda and Sreenivasan in the lead roles.
 The film has musical score by G. Devarajan.

 Plot summary

 Unni lives as a servant's son in his maternal home.
-His father is a drunkard and doesn't take care off him.
+His father is a drunkard and doesn't take care of him.
 He is good in studies but gets involved with bad friends and their influences.
 A new teacher joins the school, Shekharan.
 Shekharan is feared by students, he is a disabled ex-serviceman.
 Shekharan takes special interest in Unni because he used to love his mother in his youth.
-He tries to lead the students to a better path but all of them doesn't go in his way.
+He tries to lead the students to a better path but not all of them go his way.
 Will he be able to persuade them or whether fate has a different plan for him forms the climax of the story.